openprovider/Openprovider-WHMCS-domains/README.md

 The module keeps domain expiration dates and auto renew settings synchronized between your WHMCS installation and Openprovider account, making sure the correct domains get renewed each day.

-Additionally, the module allows you to use the Openprovider API to check for domain availability, increasing performance over the WHOIS domain check which WHMCS uses out-of-the-box.
+Additionally, the module allows you to use the Openprovider API to check for domain availability, increasing performance over the default domain availability check.

 Features
 - Supports registering and transferring domains
 - Updates (contact changes, nameserver changes, toggle lock)
 - Whois Privacy Protection
-- DNS management via OpenProvider module
 - Whois lookup service: more reliable than the default whois servers in WHMCS
 - Domain status extended Synchronisation (more reliable than WHMCS's synchronisation)
 - Domain status synchronisation reports

 # Installation
-1. Download the module.
+1. Download the module
-2. Upload modules/registrars/openprovider to /modules/registrars in WHMCS.
+2. Upload `modules/registrars/openprovider` to `<WHMCS directory>/modules/registrars`
+3. [Optional] Upload `modules/addons/openprovider` to `<WHMCS directory>/modules/addons`
-3. Navigate to Setup -> Products/Services -> Domain Registrars and activate OpenProvider.
+4. Navigate to Setup -> Products/Services -> Domain Registrars and activate OpenProvider.
 Use `https://api.openprovider.eu` as the API url.
 DNS templates are loaded once valid login details are saved.
-Use the table below as a reference.
+Use the table below as a reference
-4. Click on Save.
+5. Click on Save
-5. Select the DNS template (if needed).
+6. Select the DNS template (if needed)

 ![alt text](http://pic001.filehostserver.eu/116673.png "OpenProvider registrar configuration screen")

-6. Click on Save.
+7. Click on Save
-7. Navigate to Setup -> Products/Services -> Domain Pricing and select OpenProvider as registrar for every TLD.
+8. Navigate to Setup -> Products/Services -> Domain Pricing and select OpenProvider as registrar for every TLD
-8. install the Cron job: See below
+9. Install the Cron job: See below
-9. Add to `resources/domains/additionalfields.php` the following:
+10. Add to `resources/domains/additionalfields.php` the following:
 ```
 <?php
 /**